binhfdv/speech2text/README.md

-# Vietnameses Speech to Text: Dataset and Methodology
+# Vietnamese Speech to Text: Dataset and Methodology